Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-William Butler Yeats and The Lake Isle Of Innisfree
+William Butler Yeats And A Summary Analysis of The Lake Isle Of Innisfree

 The Lake Isle Of Innisfree is perhaps the best known of all Yeats' poems.
 It has been a popular choice of anthologists since it was first published in 1890 and has made Innisfree, a tiny island in lough Gill in County Sligo, Ireland, now a place of pilgrimage.